vedgar/compstruct/chronology.md

 2. Z. Iljazović: **Computability of graphs**, *to appear in* Mathematical Logic Quarterly (15 pages)

-3. L. Mikec, M. Vuković: **Interpretability logics and generalized Veltman semantics**, *to appear in* Journal of Symbolic Logic (20 pages)
+3. L. Mikec, M. Vuković: **Interpretability logics and generalised Veltman semantics**, *to appear in* The Journal of Symbolic Logic (21 pages)

 ### Preprints